 You will find definitions of inland waters and sheltered waters in the National Standard for Commercial Vessels Part B – General requirements.

 Type of operation

-You must record the type of operation using the following type of operation codes:
+You must record the type of operation using the following operation codes:

 You must record the duties you performed using the following codes: